-Ventricular fibrillation (VF) is a severely abnormal heart rhythm (arrhythmia) that can be life-threatening.
+Ventricular fibrillation (VF) is a severely abnormal heart rhythm (arrhythmia) that is life threatening.

 Causes of Ventricular fibrillation

 The heart pumps blood to the lungs, brain, and other organs.
-Interruption of the heartbeat for only a few seconds can lead to fainting (syncope) or cardiac arrest.
+If the heartbeat is interrupted, even for a few seconds, it can lead to fainting (syncope) or cardiac arrest.

 Fibrillation is an uncontrolled twitching or quivering of muscle fibers (fibrils).
 When it occurs in the lower chambers of the heart, it is called ventricular fibrillation.
 During ventricular fibrillation, blood is not pumped from the heart.
 Sudden cardiac death results.